 - Informant on terrorism or organized crime (S non-immigrant visa)

-The USCIS recommends that applications for extensions be filed at least 45 days before an authorized stay expires.
+- File your extension immediately.
+The USCIS recommends that applications for extensions be filed at least 60 days before an authorized stay expires.
 Applications require specific forms, depending on the original purpose of a visit.
 This means that non-immigrant workers must have their employer file Form I-129, and other non-immigrant categories, including temporary and exchange visitors, must complete Form I-539.
-There are also numerous documentary requirements and proof of eligibility requirements needed in order to be granted an extension.

 Our firm's experienced immigration lawyers can help you determine which forms must be completed, as well as assist you in effectively providing evidence that you meet the requirements for an extension.
 We will also help those interested in filing a change of status, which can allow for changes of a non-immigrant status and longer periods of stay.